 To be eligible for the Montgomery GI Bill you must meet the following two requirements, no matter when or how you originally become eligible for MGIB.

-- Completed High School.
+- High School Completion.
 To use MGIB as an active duty member or after you're separated from active duty, you must obtain a high school diploma or equivalency certificate before you apply for benefits.
 Completing 12 hours toward a college degree before you apply for benefits also meets this requirement.